the-suri-project/suri-docs-old/docs/en/index.md

 Moreover, **Suri** supports the [Unicode](https://unicode.org/) standard, therefore you can acquire your domains in your own language, not restricting to the **ASCII characters** currently used by Web2's DNS.

-Asides, thanks to the versatility in Solana's blockchain, the [use cases](https://docs.suri.domains/en/applications) of **Suri** will grow exponentially, as users will be able to register any protocol in their suris, not just the conventional ones.
+Asides, thanks to the versatility in Solana's blockchain, the [use cases](https://docs.suri.domains/en/use-cases) of **Suri** will grow exponentially, as users will be able to register any protocol in their suris, not just the conventional ones.

 ## Why Solana?

-Despite being still in beta, [Solana](https://solana.com) is one of the most promising blockchains.
-It has a great open-source community, low fees and a great performance compared to its main competitors, like Ethereum.
+Even though the final release of [Solana](https://solana.com) has not yet arrived, it is already one of the most promising blockchain networks.
+It has a great open-source community, low fees and a great performance compared to its main competitors, like [Ethereum](https://ethereum.org/).

-Technically, Solana is a younger blockchain but implements new technologies that make it a great choice for any project and specially for **Suri**.
-Low fees, Rust-based on-chain programs and a great performance are some reasons why **Suri** is built on top of Solana.
+Technically wise, Solana is a younger blockchain but it implements new features and technologies which make it a great choice for any project and specially for **Suri**.
+With Solana, **Suri** benefits from low fees, rust-based on-chain programs and a great performance.

 [TLD]: https://en.wikipedia.org/wiki/Top-level_domain